 - First of all therefore, I urge intercessions, prayers, petitions, and thanksgivings to be made on behalf of all men;

-- for kings and all the men who are in authority, so we might lead a tranquil and peaceful life in all godliness and dignity.
+- for kings and all the men being in authority so we might lead a tranquil and peaceful life in all godliness and dignity.

 - This is good and acceptable in the sight of God our savior,